eeevanbbb/GoTweetLike/README.md

 Second and secondmost, feel free to send a pull request to help me make it better!

-@GoTweetLike works by building a frequency table from a given user's last 3,200 tweets (the maximum amount Twitter's API will allow the bot to fetch), then building a new random sentence based on how likely some words are to follow other words.
-It has no knowledge of language structure or syntax.

-Tweets are cached once downloaded, and new tweets are added at most daily (when the user is requested) or whenever an update is forced (see Usage above)
+@GoTweetLike uses the [markovify](https://github.com/jsvine/markovify) library to create markov models based on a given twitter user's most recent tweets.

 ## Known issues

-* Right now, @GoTweetLike's analyses are case-sensitive.
-This can be good, for instance, to give context hints about when words are capitalized (i.e. the beginning of a sentence), but this can also be bad by fracturing the table when capitalization is arbitrary.

-* Right now, @GoTweetLike only looks at the one previous word when reasoning about the next word.
-It could be smarter!

-* Right now, @GoTweetLike is a bit inefficient in the way it generates tweets.
-Frequency tables can and should be cached for a given tweet.

-Notice how these issues all begin with "Right now."
-This is because @GoTweetLike is being actively developed.
-Feel free to help!
-Send a pull request!
-Send me an email!
-Send your hacker friend an email!
+* Some encoded strings may appear in the corpus unescaped.

+* Unicode not supported.

+* Some features from the old version (e.g. linguistic statistics) were scrapped in the rewrite.
+They are being rebuilt.

+* Only up to the most recent 3200 tweets are downloaded per user.
+This is a limitation of the twitter API.
+Tweets are cached, however, so that a larger corpus can be built up over time.

 ## Miscellaneous

-My personal twitter is @EvanSaysHello.
-Follow me if you want to be spammed with lots of tweets testing @GoTweetLike as I continue to develop it.
+My personal twitter is [@EvanSaysHello](https://twitter.com/EvanSaysHello).
+Follow me if you want to be spammed with lots of tweets testing [@GoTweetLike](https://twitter.com/GoTweetLike) as I continue to develop it.